braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 - This feature does not cost data points.

 __What is the recommended deprecation period?__
-- We have no hard limit on how long you can keep deprecated external IDs around, but we highly recommend removing them once there is no longer a need to reference users by the deprecated id.
+- We have no hard limit on how long you can keep deprecated external IDs around, but we highly recommend removing them once there is no longer a need to reference users by the deprecated ID.

 {% endapi %}